-Ferrets can suffer from tumors in any part of their body, ranging from benign cancers of the skin to aggressive malignant tumors of internal organs.
-A large number of ferrets are affected by tumors of the lymphatic system and the pancreas.
-See the handout “Skin Diseases in Ferrets” for more information about tumors affecting the skin.
+Ferrets can suffer from tumors (cancerous growths) in any part of their body, ranging from benign cancers of the skin to aggressive malignant tumors of internal organs.
+Many ferrets are affected by tumors of the lymphatic system, adrenal glands and the pancreas.
+See the handouts “Hormonal Diseases in Ferrets” and “Skin Diseases in Ferrets” for more information about adrenal gland tumors and skin tumors.

-Malignant lymphoma (lymphosarcoma) and leukemia are among the most common malignancies seen in ferrets.
-Lymphoma can affect the lymph nodes, liver, spleen, respiratory system, bone marrow, gastrointestinal tract, eyes, skin, nervous system, heart, and kidneys.
-When lymphoma is in the bone marrow, it is referred to as leukemia.
-The clinical signs depend on the type of tumor, organ involved, and the stage of the disease.
-Ferrets also may be asymptomatic for years.
-Younger ferrets typically develop large tumors in the chest that can spread into the bloodstream and often become ill very quickly.
-Older ferrets more commonly develop lesions in organs, such as the liver and intestines, and can go weeks to months without showing signs of illness.
+The clinical signs of lymphoma depend on the type of tumor, organ involved, and the stage of the disease.
+Ferrets may not show symptoms for years.
+Younger ferrets typically develop large tumors in the chest that can spread into the bloodstream.
+These ferrets become ill very quickly.
+Older ferrets more commonly develop tumors in internal organs, such as the liver, spleen, and intestines, and can go weeks to months without showing signs of illness.

 How is lymphoma diagnosed?

-Diagnosing lymphoma can be difficult as there is a diversity in signs that a ferret may have including lack of appetite (anorexia), lethargy, weight loss, weakness, vomiting, diarrhea, blood in the feces, abdominal distention, bulges or visible masses, problems breathing, coughing, and hind limb weakness may occur.
-Your veterinarian may be able to feel masses.
-A blood sample with a high number of lymphocytes, especially if the lymphocytes have certain specific characteristics of malignancy, may be confirm the diagnosis.
+Diagnosing lymphoma can be difficult, as a ferret may display a variety of signs, including lack of appetite (anorexia), lethargy, weight loss, weakness, vomiting, diarrhea, blood in the feces, abdominal distention, bulges or visible masses under the skin, problems breathing, coughing, and hind limb weakness.

 What is the treatment for lymphoma?

-Tumors of the pancreas involving the beta cells, which produce insulin, are surprisingly common in ferrets.
-The tumor, called an insulinoma, may be an insulin-producing adenoma or an insulin-producing adenocarcinoma.
-By definition, an adenoma is benign, while an adenocarcinoma is malignant.
-Both benign and malignant insulinomas produce excess insulin and metastasize (spread) to other organs, including the liver.
-The average age for a ferret to develop an insulinoma is 5 years old, but it may be seen as early as 2 years of age.
+Insulinomas are common tumors of the pancreas that affect insulin production.
+These tumors may be insulin-producing adenomas (benign) or insulin-producing adenocarcinomas (malignant).
+Both benign and malignant insulinomas produce excess insulin and may spread (metastasize) to other organs, including the liver.
+The average age for a ferret to develop an insulinoma is three to five years, but it may be seen as early as two years of age.

-Insulin reduces blood sugar (glucose); an increase in this hormone, as produced by an insulinoma, results in dangerously low levels of glucose in the blood.
-The brain relies on glucose to function, therefore low glucose levels affect the nervous system.
+Insulin is produced by beta cells in the pancreas and reduces blood sugar (glucose) in the bloodstream.
+An insulinoma increases the production of insulin, resulting in dangerously low levels of glucose in the blood.
+The brain relies on glucose to function, so low glucose levels affect the nervous system.

 How is an insulinoma diagnosed?